Accessibility (a11y): Make your site accessible and inclusive

 WashU websites should be accessible to people of all abilities, including people who use assistive technologies.

-Washington University strives to make our web content accessible for all site visitors, including people who have physical or cognitive impairments and those using assistive technology.
-More details about accessibility at WashU are provided on the digital accessibility website.
+WashU strives to make our web content accessible for all site visitors, including people who have physical or cognitive impairments and those using assistive technology.
+Higher education institutions have a legal responsibility to make web content and other digital materials accessible.

-In fact, by following international standards for web accessibility, we improve usability for web visitors of all abilities – while also racking up bonus points for search engine optimization (SEO) and mobile usage.
-(But you don’t have to take our word for it: Read the Bureau of Internet Accessibility’s eight reasons leadership should care about accessibility.
+By following international standards for web accessibility, we improve usability for web visitors of all abilities – while also racking up bonus points for search engine optimization (SEO) and mobile usage.
+(And you don’t have to take our word for it: Read the Bureau of Internet Accessibility’s eight reasons leadership should care about accessibility.
 Their reasons run the gamut from legality to social responsibility to security.)

 If you manage a Washington University website, we need your help to uphold the university’s commitment to ensuring that its electronic and information technology is accessible to students, prospective students, employees and visitors with disabilities.